ARM-software/coresight-wire-protocol/README.md

 ## RDDI Streaming Trace

-### ETR Streaming Trace drivers

-An ETR driver is needed to implement streaming trace functionality via some Functional I/O mechanism, such as USB or Ethernet.
-The implementation details depend on the platform, operating system and transport.
-Please contact [Arm support](mailto:support-software@arm.com) should additional guidance be required.

 ### Streaming trace capture

 streaming_trace_capture is an example application that uses the rddi_streaming_trace interface to capture and save trace on the host.